petamoriken/float16/README.md

 ### Deno

-You can get modules from [deno.land/x](https://deno.land/x/float16) hosting service.
+You can get modules from the [deno.land/x](https://deno.land/x/float16) hosting service.

 ```ts
 import {